Diophantine approximations on fractals: Introduction

 In the following two theorems we are able to obtain stronger results than in Theorems ~\ref{theorem 1},~\ref{theorem 2}.
 The price is reflected in the stronger assumptions which are automatically satisfied in many applications (see Remark ~\ref{friendly}). \begin{theorem} Let $n$ and $\mu$ be as in theorem ~\ref{theorem 1}.
-Using the notation of ~\eqref{notation 1} and the identification of ~\eqref{d-torus as periodic orbit}, if we further assume that any weak$^*$ limit of $\frac{1}{T}\int_0^T(a_t)_*\mu dt$ is a probability measure on $ \PGL_2(\bR)/\PGL_2(\bZ)$ (i.e.\ there is no escape of mass on average), then for $\mu$ almost any $s\in \bR/\bZ$
+Viewing $\mu$ as a probability measure on $\PGL_{2}(\bR)/\PGL_{2}(\bZ)$, if we further assume that any weak$^*$ limit of $\frac{1}{T}\int_0^T(a_t)_*\mu dt$ is a probability measure on $ \PGL_2(\bR)/\PGL_2(\bZ)$ (i.e.\ there is no escape of mass on average), then for $\mu$ almost any $s\in \bR/\bZ$